DreasL02/NeuralNetworkAccelerator/README.md

     </p>
 </figure>

+When transcribed to the buffers and systolic array, the computation is then valid and would result in the following format:

+The bias memory

 The weight and bias memories are implemented as real-only-memories encoded through values given in synthesis, while the renaming are implemented as a read-write-memories, to be changed during operation.